Please call in case of sewer overflow, backup or other emergency.

 Laboratory staff also performs a series of daily and weekly analyses required by the District’s NPDES discharge permit.
 Results from this testing are reported electronically to the Regional Water Quality Control Board and are the basis for determining compliance with permit limitations.

 The District laboratory also provides contract analytical services to Cate School, a local college preparatory boarding school.
-Cate recently constructed a high tech water recycling facility and the District conducts daily bacteriological analyses allowing them to reuse 100% of the highly treated effluent from their facility to irrigate sports fields and other turf grass and landscaping on campus.
+Cate operates a recycling facility on their campus and the District conducts daily bacteriological analyses allowing them to reuse 100% of the highly treated effluent from their facility to irrigate sports fields and other turf grass and landscaping.